 Primary tasks or roles to play

-Let’s see what an investment banking professional or a hedge fund manager does on day to day basis.
+Let’s see what an investment banking professional or a hedge fund manager does on a day to day basis.

 - Source & structure deals: Your main emphasis in a day would be to decide on the structure of the terms on less liquid assets or private/ semi-private deals.
 You also need to put together presentations for potential deal scenarios to clients.

-- Investment updates: As hedge fund manager, you would be working on many holdings.
+- Investment updates: As a hedge fund manager, you would be working on many holdings.
 Thus, if any major change has occurred which can impact the investment in a major way, you need to provide updates.
 It may also require you to update the full thesis.

-- Marketing materials: You need to create marketing materials depending on the size of your fund, so that you can pitch to your potential clients.
-You need to include benchmark, alpha/beta, sharp ratio etc. and the whole strategy as well in the marketing materials to benefit your clients.
+- Marketing materials: You need to create marketing materials depending on the size of your fund so that you can pitch to your potential clients.
+You need to include benchmark, alpha/beta, sharp ratio, etc. and the whole strategy as well in the marketing materials to benefit your clients.

 Investment Banking vs Hedge Fund – Culture & Lifestyle

 If you talk about work-life balance, then investment banking professionals can’t have it.
 Because they need to work 12-16 hours a day and the chances are that two-three times per week they need to pull all night for finishing important deals.
 How can you expect to have family time or to do anything else?
-But investment banking profession pays very well from the beginning.
+But the investment banking profession pays very well from the beginning.
 Thus, professionals who have the drive to earn huge money can trade off other things for their careers.

-In case hedge fund managers, they need to work hard too; but working hours are not as hectic as of investment banking professionals.
+In the case of hedge fund managers, they need to work hard too; but working hours are not as hectic as of investment banking professionals.
 That doesn’t mean that hedge fund managers enjoy 4 hours per day of work.
 Nope.
 Their working hours revolve around 12 hours a day and very rarely, they need to stay at night to work on important deals.
 Thus they get time to sleep well and take care of their health.
-And in the weekend they also get time for family.
+And at the weekend they also get time for family.